purpyviolet/IELTS-Learning-Notes/Speaking Part/Part1_Predict.md

 ### **2. Work or Study（本科生，人工智能专业）**

 **Q: What do you study?**
  **A:** *I’m an undergraduate student majoring in Artificial Intelligence.
 My coursework covers a wide range of topics, including machine learning, deep learning, and data science.
-I find this field fascinating because AI is shaping the future and has applications in almost every industry.*
+I find this field fascinating because AI **is shaping the future and has applications in almost every industry**.*

 ✅ **答题建议**